 Example: Juana is an applicant for political asylum and was granted Employment Authorization.
 However, Juana is not eligible for federal SNAP until she is approved for asylum.
-She may be eligible for state-funded SNAP.
 Juana has two children who are both U.S. citizens.
 She currently earns \$1,250/month gross income and pays \$700 rent, plus heat and cooling costs.
 Her children have no income.
 Here's how DTA calculates her federal SNAP benefits:

-■ STEP 1: DTA calculates federal SNAP for all household members, including the ineligible immigrant and their income.
+■ STEP 1: DTA calculates SNAP for all household members, including the ineligible immigrant and their income.

 DTA calculates the benefits for three people, including Juana and her two children.
 DTA counts all of Juana's income and allows the income deductions.
-The federal SNAP would be \$727/month.
+The SNAP would be \$727/month.

-■ STEP 2: DTA calculates federal SNAP for the eligible household members excluding the ineligible immigrant and their income.
+■ STEP 2: DTA calculates SNAP for the eligible household members excluding the ineligible immigrant and their income.
 If the eligible children have countable income, their income is counted to determine their SNAP benefits.

 In Juana's case, the children have no countable income.
-The federal SNAP for 2 persons with no countable income is \$535 a month.
+The SNAP for 2 persons with no countable income is \$535 a month.

-■ STEP 3: The household is eligible for the federal SNAP amount that is lower between Step 1 and Step 2.
+■ STEP 3: The household is eligible for the SNAP amount that is lower between Step 1 and Step 2.
 The rationale is so that households with ineligible immigrant members do not get more SNAP than if all members were U.S. citizens.

 In Juana's case, the benefit for the children is \$535, the amount in Step-2 - which is less than the \$727 from Step 1.
-However, Juana is also eligible for state-funded SNAP of \$192/month for as long as the state-funded benefit is in effect.